 Finally, MIIS Cyber maximizes its geographical location near Silicon Valley and in Monterey, CA which is home to U.S. military and civilian government to reflect the pulse of the local and national perspectives.
 Our international policy engagements in cyberspace as well as equal reach to all continents ensures we capture international voices on cyber policy issues as well.
 By doing so, we aim to inform policy makers from a bottom-up approach that can complement existing efforts.
-We have partnered with the Highlands Group to pave the way to fully developing a Highlands Forum model for academia.

 Graduate Education in Cyberspace Policy

 MIIS Cyber coordinates courses and executive education workshops that address the various aspects of the information age.
 For instance, Dr. George Moore, M.